AhmetZamanis/KaggleStoreSales/ReportPart1.md

 df_train.loc[df_train.index == "2016-04-22", "quake_after"] = 1
 ```

-We previously created dummy features to indicate local-regional-national
+We previously created binary features to indicate
-holidays, and special events.
-There are only a few different events in
+local-regional-national holidays, and special events.
+There are only a
-the dataset, and they differ in nature, so we will break up the events
+few different events in the dataset, and they differ in nature, so we
-column and create separate dummy features for each event.
-We already
+will break up the events column and create separate binary features for
-created a feature for the earthquake, so we’ll skip that one.
+each event.
+We already created a feature for the earthquake, so we’ll
+skip that one.

 ``` python
 # Split events, delete events column